Bolivia nationalizes Spanish-owned airports operator

 Morales said an independent audit would be carried out to decide how much Abertis would be paid for Sabsa, which stands for Bolivian Airport Services SA.
 Any outstanding debts would be deducted.

-He said the government had negotiated for several months with the company over a nine-year investment plan that envisioned spending of about $56 million, but that "these efforts unfortunately have been in vain."
+He said the government had negotiated for several months with the company over a nine-year investment plan that envisioned spending of about $56 million (36.2 million pounds), but that "these efforts unfortunately have been in vain."

 Abertis said it "denies accusations about inadequate investment in Bolivia, where more than $12 million has been invested in the last few years."